aroute/roct/README.md

 This solution uses an Ubuntu container image to build a remote environment with command line tools from several cloud vendors: IBM® Cloud, Red Hat® OpenShift®, Kubectl, Helm, etc.

-The primary goal of this is to use Microsoft Visual Studio Code's Remote Container extension to run a remote container in an OpenShift cluster.
+The primary goal of this solution is to use Microsoft Visual Studio Code's Remote Container extension to run a remote container in an OpenShift cluster.

 The solution uses IBM File or Block (for ROKS clusters) and managed-nfs-storage (Technology Zone).

-📝 This solution assumes you already have `ibmcloud` and `oc` CLIs installed on your laptop (Mac/Windows/Linux).
+📝 For the initial setup, this solution assumes you already have `ibmcloud` and `oc` CLIs installed on your laptop (Mac/Windows/Linux).

 ## Manual deploy